 One of the best ways to improve the sound coming out of your speakers is to upgrade to a better phono cartridge.
-There is a couple of reasons why you might need to replace a phono cartridge.
-Often times wear and tear (yes, the stylus does wear out) or wanting to upgrade to a better phono cartridge is why most people buy a new phono cartridge.
+There are a couple of reasons why you might need to replace a phono cartridge.
+Oftentimes, wear and tear happens (Yes, the stylus does wear out!), or wanting to upgrade for a better sound experience is why most people buy a new phono cartridge.

-Even if you have an entry-level or mid-level turntable you can vastly improve the sound by upgrading your phono cartridge.
-Some of these budget entry and mid-level turntables can really sound a whole lot better especially if it has a good tonearm.
-Some turntable manufacturers don’t always put in the best cartridges and often times they cheap out on the cartridge to keep the price of the turntable low.
+Even if you have an entry-level or mid-level turntable, you can vastly improve the sound by upgrading your phono cartridge.
+Some of these budget entry and mid-level turntables can really sound a whole lot better, especially if it has a good tonearm.
+A portion of turntable manufacturers don’t always put in the best cartridges, and frequently, they chintz out on the cartridge to keep the price of the turntable low.

-So, if you are tired of your current cartridge and searching for better sound quality from your system upgrading your phono cartridge might be the answer.
-I will list some of the best phono cartridges for under $500.00.
+So, if you are tired of your current cartridge, and searching for better sound quality from your system, upgrading your phono cartridge might be the answer.
+I will list some of the best options for under $500.00.

-Thankfully phono cartridges come in a very wide range of prices.
-But we are going to be sticking to a cartridge that is under $500 clams.
-Keep in mind you can even go quite a bit lower in the price for a cartridge and still see some improvements.
+Thankfully, phono cartridges come in a very wide range of prices.
+However, we are going to be sticking to a cartridge that is under $500 clams.
+Keep in mind that you can even go quite a bit lower in the price and still see some improvements.

-Why I think $500.00 price and under is the sweet spot is you don’t have to sell a kidney to purchase one.
-I know I have experienced improved sound and am really happy with upgrading my phono cartridge.
-As I bought a Music Hall 2.2 turntable around 10 years ago and by no means is it an audiophile’s turntable, it does produce decent sound and very listenable music (something I highly value) and it does have a pretty decent tonearm (I believe it is a Project arm).
-The stock phono cartridge that came with this turntable is okay (Goldring Elan) but I want more.
-As I know there is more to be had…
+Why I think the $500.00 price and under is the sweet spot is you don’t have to sell a kidney to purchase one.
+I know I have experienced improved sound and am really pleased with upgrading my phono cartridge.
+As I bought a Music Hall 2.2 turntable around 10 years ago, and by no means is it an audiophile’s turntable, it does produce decent sound and very listenable music (something I highly value).
+It does have an adequate tonearm (I believe it is a Project arm.).
+The stock phono cartridge that came with this turntable is okay (Goldring Elan), but I want more, as I know there is more to be had…

-The search for better sound is always going on with me, even with a limited budget.
-Especially when deciding to purchase albums or new equipment (albums usually win out, at least for me they do).
-The thing about buying a good phono cartridge too is that you can always transfer that phono cartridge to another turntable if you upgrade to a different turntable later in the future.
+The search for better sound is always a personal quest, even with a limited budget, especially when deciding to purchase albums or new equipment (Albums usually win out–at least for me, they do.).
+The thing about upgrading to a better phono cartridge, too, is that you can always transfer it to another turntable if you decide to upgrade later in the future.

 Some Main Points To Consider

-- Who Is Going To Be Changing The Cartridge You Or Someone Else?
+- Who Is Going To Be Changing The Cartridge?
+You?
+Someone Else?

-Basically moving coil cartridges need more power and amplification because the coils are smaller than moving magnets cartridges.
-Also moving coil cartridges require more engineering and are more specialized.
-Thus they cost more money than moving magnet cartridges do.
+Basically, moving coil cartridges need more power and amplification because the coils are smaller than moving magnet ones.
+Also, moving coil cartridges require more engineering and are more specialized.
+Thus, they cost more money than moving magnet cartridges.

-I personally have a moving magnet cartridge that I upgraded to and I just love it.
+I personally have a moving magnet cartridge that I upgraded to, and I absolutely love it.
 I just can’t afford the higher prices of the MC cartridge…yet.
-But I would also love to try an MC in the future.
-As generally, people say MC cartridges reveal more detail than MM.
+I would also like to try an MC in the future.
+Generally, people say MC cartridges reveal more detail than MM.

 Benefits Of A Moving Magnet Cartridge

-- Cheaper – Simplier to design and build than its counterpart and is generally cheaper than MC cartridges.
+- Cheaper – Simpler to design and build than its counterpart and is generally cheaper than MC cartridges.

 - Moderate to high output signals.

 - Owners can typically change out the stylus themselves with a cartridge replacement stylus.
-This is a great option if you love your phono cartridge as you don’t have to go through the trouble of setting it up again.
-You simply just swap in a new cartridge replacement stylus with no aligning
+This is a great option if you enjoy your phono cartridge because you don’t have to go through the trouble of setting it up again.
+You simply just swap in a new cartridge replacement stylus without any aligning.

 - More compatible with standard household stereo equipment.